APRIL 1942.

 upper Solomons.

 - Apr 28.
-VAdm Ghormley arrives from Europe to take South Pacific.
+VAdm Ghormley arrives from Europe to take command of South Pacific.

 - Apr 29.
 Japanese land on Mindanao, southern Philippine Islands